Swilsondi/habit-tracker/habit-tracker/README.md

 ## Overview
 The Habit Tracker is a web application designed to help users track their habits in a clean and minimalist interface.
 The application allows users to add new habits, view their progress, and manage their habit history.

-## Features
-- Add new habits through a user-friendly form.
-- View active habits displayed as cards.
-- Responsive design that works on both desktop and mobile devices.
-- Future integration of JavaScript for dynamic functionality.

 ## Project Structure
 ```
 habit-tracker